 5. Promote The Survey

 Now that the questionnaire is ready, all you have to do is, get your employees to take the internal employee survey.
 To get responses across the board, you might have to promote the survey aggressively.
-Promote the survey within the organization by pinning a notice on the company’s bulletin board or sending an e-mail notification to everyone about the survey.
-If employees can know why they are doing the survey and how they will benefit from it, they will then be more amenable to doing the survey!

 6. Communicate The Results

 After the survey is conducted, make sure that you communicate the results to your employees.
 Don’t suppress the results.
 In fact, your employees deserve to know what the survey says and what the general consensus is.
-You can probably have a short presentation about the results of the survey and then discuss the results with your employees.

-7. Act-On The Results
+7. Act On The Results

 After presenting the survey results, make sure that you act on them as discussed with your employees during the presentation.
 Create a plan of action and a set of goals to be achieved through a staff survey.
 Also, involve your employees in the plan and assign them responsibilities so that they solve the issues themselves and feel empowered.